Clayton Haight

 May 2021 - Aug 2021

-Matician is focused on building autonomous robots for consumer use at home, and I worked on pre-production prototypes to try to finalize the company's first robot for manufacturing.
 I took ownership on 5 different projects, focused on improving the functionality, reliability, and manufacturability of the robot.
 This included overhauling designs, integrating new sensors, and making the robot more reliable by life cycle testing components.
-I was also responsible for the first couple parts transitioning from 3D printing to injection molding.
-I talked to suppliers directly, ran mold simulations, made drawings, and went through many design iterations.
+I was also responsible for the first parts to transition from 3D printing to injection molding.
+I talked to suppliers directly, ran mold simulations, made drawings, and went through many rounds of DFM.

 Gastronomous